 The first actor to feature in Time’s magazine was Charlie Chaplin.

 He also won the 3rd prize in a look-a-like contest in Charlie Chaplin.

 Charlie’s daughter in the movie Chaplin portrayed his wife.

-3623 chaplin, asteroid is named after him
+3623 Chaplin, named after him is an asteroid.

-His corpse was stolen
+His body was robbed.

-Charlie chaplin refused his American citizenship
+Charlie Chaplin refused to get his American citizenship.

 Interesting Facts About Charlie Chaplin

 As a tot Chaplin made his stage debut

 Both of Chaplin’s parents were London-based music hall entertainers.
 He explained in his autobiography how, at age 5, the voice of his mother unexpectedly collapsed in the face of a crowd of rowdy soldiers.
 Then the stage manager, or maybe his father or one of the lovers of his mother, introduced him as a replacement on stage.
 Chaplin first sang Jack Jones, a popular song that inspired the crowd to shower him with coins.
 He allegedly drew big laughs by announcing that before proceeding, he would pick up the money.
 Further laughter followed as he tried to mimic his mother who had laryngitis.
 Chaplin made his professional debut as a member of a teen clog-dance troupe a few years later.
 He followed up with a few theatre roles, toured with acts of vaudeville, and did a disastrous evening of stand-up comedy in which he was booed off the stage.
 Here are some facts about Charlie Chaplin